jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCHEDULER.md

 Note: Coma needs to be double-escaped with backslashes.

 ## CloudWatch Limitations about cron scheduling expression

+As the CloneSquad scheduler uses CloudWatch Event, it shares the same limitations.

 > **You can't specify the Day-of-month and Day-of-week fields in the same cron expression.
 If you specify a value (or a '*') in one of the fields, you must use a ? (question mark) in the other.**